nikolaighale/python-reference/source/docs/str/replace.rst

 *old*
     Required.
 String to be replaced.
 *new*
-    Optional.
+    Required.
 String to replace the old one.
 *count*
     Optional.
 Number of *old* occurrences to replace.